Q. What is the deadline for applying?

 Grades 1 and above: Application, completed teacher evaluation form, grade cards or transcript, and results of standardized testing.
-In grades 1-12, successful applications should score at or above 100 (average) on an aptitude test, and at or above grade level for which they are applying on achievement tests in reading comprehension and math.
+In grades 1-12, successful applicants should score at or above 100 (average) on an aptitude test, and at or above the grade level for which they are applying on achievement tests in reading comprehension and math.

 Q. Will my child need to take an admission test?

 A. We do use results of standardized tests as one part of the admission process.
 We are happy to look at